raystack/predator/README.md

       -p, --path-prefix="predator"   path to root of predator specs directory, default will be empty
 ```

-* Path Prefix (`--path-prefix`) is path to predator folder root directory on a git repository, fill this value if the directory root is not the same as git root for example in git@sample-url:sample-entity-1.git git repository there are optimus specs, predator is placed under `predator` folder to avoid error on pipeline this is optional, if not filled then the git root directory is used as predator spec root directory
+* Path Prefix (`--path-prefix`) is path to predator folder root directory on a git repository, fill this value if the directory root is not the same as git root.
     ```yaml
     git_root:
         predator: